 In summary, save early and save often.
 Make saving a habit.
 Aim to earn a decent return, after inflation and tax, consistent with your investment timeframe and risk capacity.
 Keep costs under control.
 Do these things and you’ll be on the path to a brighter financial future.

-If you’re ready to get that savings plan into action, then get started with Clover here.
+If you’re ready to get that savings plan into action, then get started with our free financial health check to learn how much you should spend, save and stash in 5 questions.

 Who is Harry?